 The Synergy Effect

 “Short deadline is the biggest challenge for every project”, admits Mahidhar Vallamkondu, Sales Manager at Stylis Dubai.
 “Anyone who has ever arranged a flat or a house knows that it is a very time-consuming process, while in the hotel business timely completion is a priority, so that the hotel can start making money as soon as possible.
-For the Occidental hotel, we only had one and a half months to furnish over a hundred rooms, and for the Gloria hotel we fitted out over half a thousand rooms plus public areas in six months.
+For the Occidental hotel, we only had one and a half months to furnish over a hundred rooms, and for the Two Seasons hotel we fitted out over half a thousand rooms plus public areas in six months.

 "What's more, we recently carried out several projects at a time”, he emphasizes.
 “Starting from production to assembly, each stage had to be perfectly organized.
 This is where the experience of the Nowy Styl Group comes in, as the Group manages multiple big office and stadium projects at a time on a daily basis.
 This synergy guarantees to our customers that everything will be as they imagined: unique, reliable, tasteful and on time.
 This is our own “Spirit of Possible”.

 Contacts details for Dubai showroom, as well as Stylis sales team, can be found here.